NeroDCD/JS-Fundamentals-CrashCourse/README.md

 - This repository documents my learning journey with JavaScript while following the **“JavaScript Tutorial for Beginners”** series by Bro Code.
 - The goal was to build a solid foundation in JavaScript and understand how the language works.
+- Instead of just watching the videos, I experimented with and modified the examples to reinforce what I learned.
+- Each file includes notes and brief explanations for clarity.

 **Tutorial Link:** [JavaScript Tutorial for Beginners](https://www.youtube.com/watch?v=Ihy0QziLDf0&list=PLZPZq0r_RZOO1zkgO4bIdfuLpizCeHYKv)